 - Bronchoalveolar lavage.
-In this procedure, your doctor injects salt water through a bronchoscope into a section of your lung, and then immediately suctions it out.
+In this procedure, your doctor injects about a tablespoon of salt water through a bronchoscope into a section of your lung, and then immediately suctions it out.
 The solution that's withdrawn contains cells from your air sacs.
 Although bronchoalveolar lavage samples a larger area of the lung than other procedures do, it may not provide enough information to diagnose pulmonary fibrosis.

 - Surgical biopsy.
 Although this is a more invasive procedure with potential complications, it's often the only way to obtain a large enough tissue sample to make an accurate diagnosis.
-During the procedure, surgical instruments and a small camera are inserted through two or three small incisions between your ribs.
+During the procedure under general anesthesia, surgical instruments and a small camera are inserted through two or three small incisions between your ribs.
 The camera allows your surgeon to view your lungs on a video monitor while removing tissue samples from your lungs.

-The lung scarring that occurs in interstitial lung disease can't be reversed, and no current treatment has proved effective in stopping the ultimate progression of the disease.
-Some treatments, though, may improve symptoms temporarily or slow the disease's progress.
+The lung scarring that occurs in interstitial lung disease can't be reversed, and treatment will not always be effective in stopping the ultimate progression of the disease.
+Some treatments may improve symptoms temporarily or slow the disease's progress.
 Others help improve quality of life.
 Because many of the different types of scarring disorders have no approved or proven therapies, clinical studies may be an option to receive an experimental treatment.

-Many people diagnosed with interstitial lung diseases are initially treated with a corticosteroid (prednisone), sometimes in combination with other drugs that suppress the immune system — such as methotrexate or cyclosporine.
-None of these combinations has proved very effective over the long run.
+Many people diagnosed with interstitial lung diseases are initially treated with a corticosteroid (prednisone), sometimes in combination with other drugs that suppress the immune system.
+These combinations have not proved very effective over the long run.
 Intense research to identify treatment options for specific types of interstitial lung disease is ongoing.

 Using oxygen can't stop lung damage, but it can: